jxnl/blog/docs/index.md

 # :boom: whats up?

 Currently working as an independent consultant.
 I use my expertise in recommendation systems to helps fast-growing startups build out their RAG applications.
-I am also the creator of [Instructor](https://github.com/jxnl/instructor), [Flight](./writing/posts/recsys-frameworks.md), and an ML and data science educator, and working writing projects as part of [applied-llms.org](https://applied-llms.org/).
+I am also the creator of [Instructor](https://github.com/jxnl/instructor), [Flight](./writing/posts/recsys-frameworks.md), and an ML and data science educator, and working writing projects as part of [applied-llms.org](https://applied-llms.org/), as well as the job board

+## Subscribe to my writing

+I write about a mix of consulting, open source, personal work, and applying llms.
+I won't email you more than twice a month, not every post I write is worth sharing but I'll do my best to share the most interesting stuff including my own writing, thoughts, and experiences.

+<script async data-uid="fe6b71773e" src="https://fivesixseven.ck.page/fe6b71773e/index.js"></script>

 ## Applied AI Consulting